 May your walls know joy, may every room hold laughter, and every window open to great possibility -- Mary Anne Radmacher

-We are so excited to be taking part of 30 days of fantastic Christmas decorations all made by children, along with full instructions for making them with your own children.
+We are so excited to be taking part in 30 days of fantastic Kid-Made Ornaments all made by children, along with full instructions for making them with your own children.
 Stop by Mum in the Mad House and check out all the fab holiday fun for kids!